junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 Another benefit is [height virtualization](https://hometheaterreview.com/marantz-sr6014-92-channel-av-receiver-reviewed/) .
 Dolby and DTS have DSPs you can apply to 3D mixes to give a small height effect on a 2D system.
 It can be useful to people that can't install height speakers, or find physical height speakers distracting.
 But restrictions apply, such as not being able to apply DTS Virtual X to an Atmos soundtrack due to Dolby's AVR Mandate of 2018 which prohibits some cross-vendor DSP applications.

 ### THD Atmos may be 7.1.2
 TRUE.
 7.1.2 is due to the heavy reliance on the 7.1.2 bed, which is the maximum Atmos bed config for PT & the renderer.
 There are upmixers which can upmix to 7.1.2, so it could be an upmix.
 Or, the mixer forgot to use (more) objects inadvertently (object mixing is additional clicks in PT & needs to be connected to the renderer), or deliberately (7.1.2 file import).
+This flaw is hard to hear, as you need >=6 non-arrayed top speakers.

 ### THD Atmos may be 7.1.4
 TRUE.
 Some studios choose 12 objects for Atmos THD or use a fixed 7.1.4 render.
 Supposedly this is easier/faster for authoring software such as Scenarist Ateme Titan or Sony Blu-print since it doesn't need a 2nd pass for spatial coding.
 Another benefit is reduced bitrate.